-Rebecca Bruff earned her bachelor’s degree in education (Texas A&M) and Master and Doctorate degrees in theology (Southern Methodist University).
-An ordained elder in the United Methodist Church, she served several Dallas area congregations, focusing on spiritual formation and cross-cultural partnerships.
+Rebecca Dwight Bruff earned her bachelor’s degree in education (Texas A&M) and Master and Doctorate degrees in theology (Southern Methodist University).
+An ordained elder in the United Methodist Church serving congregations in Dallas, Dr. Bruff focused on spiritual formation and cross-cultural partnerships.